digiltd/oh-rtd-test/Pioneer-AVR-Binding.md

      # Port of the Pioneer device to control (optional, defaults to 23)
      pioneeravr:<Pioneer1>.port=23

+     # Switch for disabling the connection check (optional, defaults to 1)
+     pioneeravr:livingroom.checkconn=1

-The pioneeravr:<Pioneer1>.host value is the ip address of the Pioneer AV receiver.
+The pioneeravr:Pioneer1.host value is the ip address of the Pioneer AV receiver.

-The pioneeravr:<Pioneer1>.port value is TCP port address of the the receiver.
+The pioneeravr:Pioneer1.port value is TCP port address of the the receiver.
 Port value is an optional parameter.

+The pioneeravr:Pioneer1.checkconn value controls wether the binding will check the TCP connection once every minute by polling the receivers power status.
+When the receiver is connected via a serial-to-ethernet converter, this polling was reported to wake up the receiver from standby mode.
+In most cases this option can be left away.

 Example: